damminhtien/machine-learning-engineering-for-production-mlops-course-notes/Week3.md

-# Week 3: Define data and establish baseline
+# Week 3: Define data and baseline

+## 1. Define Data and Establish Baseline
-### 3.1 Why data definition is hard?
+### 1.1 Why data definition is hard?
 + The labels may be inconsistent
 + Preparing data well will have huge impact on success of ML project

-### 3.2 More label ambiguity examples
+### 1.2 More label ambiguity examples
 + Data definition questions:
   + What is the input x?
     + Lighting?
 Contract?
 Resolution?